You don't need a bank

 Writing and buying options are speculative activities and entail investment exposures that are greater than their cost would suggest, meaning that a small investment in an option could have a substantial impact on performance.
 The use of call and put options can lead to losses because of adverse movements in the price or value of the underlying stock, index, or other asset, which may be magnified by certain features of the options.
 These risks are heightened when options are used to enhance a client’s return or as a substitute for a position or security.
 When selling a call or put option, a client will receive a premium; however, this premium may not be enough to offset a loss incurred by the client if the price of the underlying asset is above or below, the strike price, respectively, by an amount equal to or greater than the premium.
 The value of an option may be adversely affected if the market for the option becomes less liquid or smaller and will be affected by changes in the value or yield of the option’s underlying asset, an increase in interest rates, a change in the actual or perceived volatility of the stock market or the underlying asset and the remaining time to expiration.

 Writing a call or put option can lead to an assignment upon an exercise of a call or put option.
 In the case of a short call, an assignment can lead to a forced sale of the underlying security being held as collateral.
 Being short a put can lead to a forced purchase of the underlying security for which additional capital may have to be contributed by the account holder (i.e., “margin call”).
 Such involuntary sale and purchase transaction may occur at inopportune market times, which could result in losses to an account.
+The Synthetic Borrow strategy will use only European-style options.
+A European-style option may be exercised only during a specified period before the option expires.
+Every European-style option being traded at the date of this document is exercisable only on its expiration date.

 In the case of an option purchase (long call or long put), a client’s entire initial investment of premium can be lost.
 In the case of a covered option short sale (short call or short put), upside gains can be limited by the sale of a short call against an underlying stock position and a forced purchase of stock can occur in the case of a short cash covered put sale.
 In the case of a naked call or put sale (a call with no underlying stock position and a put with no cash to cover the possibility of a forced stock purchase) there is the risk of unlimited loss in the call position and substantial loss in the put position.